bevyengine/rfcs/rfcs/45-stageless.md

       - **Alternative**: Keep spawning tasks upfront but use channels to send systems into them and back (or cancel if skipped).
     - **Alternative**: Iterate the topsorted list of systems and use e.g. [`partition_point`](https://doc.rust-lang.org/std/primitive.slice.html#method.partition_point) to identify and execute slices of parallel systems.
 - Implement conditions.
-  - Define the trait and blanket implement it for compatible functions.
+  - Define the trait (i.e. `IntoRunCondition`) and blanket implement it for compatible functions.
   - Implement `.run_if` descriptor method.
   - Include condition accesses when doing ambuigity checks.
   - Include condition accesses when executor checks if systems can run.
-  - Add condition evaluation step in the executor.
+  - Add inlined condition evaluation step in the executor.
 - Implement storing and retrieving systems (and schedules) from a resource.
   - Implement a descriptor coercion trait for `L: SystemLabel` types.
   - Implement the `Systems` type as described.
 (See **Appendix** or [this comment](https://github.com/bevyengine/bevy/pull/4090#issuecomment-1206585499) or [prototype PR impl](https://github.com/maniwani/bevy/blob/f5f80cd195b15d3912b4d90aade8750d8d1adc2e/crates/bevy_ecs/src/schedule_v3/mod.rs).)